Conor Keogh:

 Problem gambling comes with a devastating personal, economic, psychological, and socialcost.
 The figures that we see

-from ESPAD are a result of an industry that has beencontinually under-legislated for in Ireland, and are a stark
+here from ESPAD are a result of an industry that has beencontinually under-legislated for in Ireland, and are a stark

-failure to implement any meaningful legislation or solutions in order to counterbalance
+indictment of the Government’sfailure to implement any meaningful legislation or solutions in order to counterbalance

-devastating personal, financial and social cost of a gambling addiction.
+thedevastating personal, financial and social cost of a gambling addiction.
 They also act as atimely reminder (and warning) that not enough has been done to protect children andadolescents from the harm associated with gambling, and that

-is an urgent need for thedevelopment and implementation of proper channels of gambling prevention education,
+there is an urgent need for thedevelopment and implementation of proper channels of gambling prevention education,

 support, and treatment in Ireland, along with re-emphasising the urgent need foracross-the-board legislation.